Publishing Resources

 First-time authors often have questions about self-publishing.
 Let’s look at some of the most common.

 If you want to self-publish, you have two ways to turn your manuscript into a finished book.
-You can hire your own team or pay a self-publisher to produce your book for you.
+You can hire your own team (the DIY option) OR pay a self-publisher to produce your book for you.
 Both avenues have advantages and pitfalls, so it’s important to figure out which is best for you.
 The route you choose will depend on your motivations and goals, your skills and available time.

 If you want to control costs and essential publication elements, this could be the choice for you.
 As a DIY publisher, you make decisions around your book’s editing, design, quality, timeline, and the size of your print run.
 You can employ an editor and book designer to get your manuscript ready to publish.
 Editors and designers have professional associations; you’ll find links at the end of this article.